ColdFusionX/ColdFusionX.github.io/_posts/2020-09-01-LegacyHTB.md

 ## Metasploit

-We can easily own the box using Metasploit, since it has built in exploits for both vulnerabilities.
+We can easily own the box using Metasploit, since it has built in exploits for both the vulnerabilities.
 Lets run Metasploit using `msfconsole` and use `exploit/windows/smb/ms08_067_netapi`.
-Set the payload, other parameters and fire up the exploit.
+We'll then set the payload, other parameters and fire up the exploit.

 Similar to above two methods, we can verify if we running as system using our `whoami.exe` binary.